 [a] Ensuring mine action policies and strategic frameworks are aligned to national and sub-national sectoral policies and planning strategies

 - The National Mine Action Strategy (NMAS 2018-2025) and NMAS three-year implementation plan (2018-2020) were developed and launched.

 - The development of the second extension request under article 5 of the Anti-personnel Mine Ban Convention (APMBC) and the revision of the planning and prioritisation guidelines until 2019 was prepared.

 [b] Developing a CMAA mine action programme performance monitoring system that would deliver quality evidence on sustainable development outcome/impact

 - Developed and approved the Performance Monitoring System for mine action and pilot-tested in two former contaminated villages in Banteay Meanchey province, trained the mine action planning unit personnel from MAPU, and transferred the collected data into the Information Management System of Mine Action (IMSMA) of CMAA.

-[c] Clearing and releasing a minimum of 27 square kilometres of the total mine/explosive remnants of war (ERW) contaminated areas located in the most affected and poorest provinces
+[c] Clearing and releasing a minimum of 27 square kilometres of the total mine/ERW contaminated areas located in the most affected and poorest provinces

 - 58.57square kilometres of mines contaminated land cleared and released

 - 32,952 households consist of 149,302 people can safely access land cleared by the project.

 - 6,378 anti-personnel mines, 101 anti-tank mines, and 9,859 items of ERW found and destroyed.